HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ### Conclusion

-This performance guidance work shows the upper limit on a single-node K8s cluster AWS instance (c5.9xlarge).
-We suggest for single node (c5.9x arge) in rendering scenarios of DAM, WCM and pages&portlets the comfortable load is 2500 concurrent users with good average and 90th percentile response times.
+This performance guidance shows the upper limit on a single-node K8s cluster AWS instance (c5.9xlarge).
+It is suggested that for a single node (c5.9xlarge) rendering scenarios for DAM, WCM, and pages&portlets, the comfortable load is 2500 concurrent users with good average and 90th percentile (pct) response times.
 The top five response times of rendering APIs are all in the range of 4 to 5 seconds.

 - Core tuning details are available in [DX core tuning](#dx-core-tuning-and-enhancements-after-10k-concurrent-user-run).

-- Below details on number and limits for the following pods significantly improve the responsiveness of the setup and enable the system to handle 2500 concurrent users with comfortable average and 90th percentile(pct) response times in range of ~4 to 5 secs.
+- The following table contains the number and limits for each pod.
+Using these values significantly improves the responsiveness of the setup and enables the system to handle 2500 concurrent users with average and 90th percentile (pct) response times in the range of 4 to 5 seconds.

 | Pod name                    | number of pods | Container                   | Container image             | Container CPU request and limit | Container memory request and limit |